-XXVIII.
+XXVII.
 DISTRIBUTION OF INDIVIDUAL AND TEAM TROPHIES AND AWARDS IN THE EVENT OF A TIE

 In regional and state championship events in certain activities, a team trophy is awarded to the first place and second place teams based on number of cumulative points.
 In the event two or more teams tie for first place based on cumulative points and no tie-breaking system has been established, each team will be awarded a first-place trophy, and no second-place trophy will be awarded.
-In the event that two or more teams tie for second place based on cumulative points and no tie-breaking system has been established, each of those teams will be awarded a second-place trophy.
+In the event that two or more teams tie for second place based on cumulative points and no tie-breaking system has been established, each team will be awarded a first-place trophy, and no tie-breaking system has been established, each of those teams will be awarded a second-place trophy.